turbot/steampipe-plugin-sdk/cache/README.md

 ###Cache Get
 - fetch index bucket for this table (if it exists): `CacheCommand_GET_INDEX`
 - if this is a cache hit (i.e. an index item satisfying columns and quals exists), call `CacheCommand_GET_RESULT`
-- cache will stream tresults to us a row at a time - for each row
+- cache will stream results to us a row at a time - for each row
   - stream to fdw

 ##Concurrency